Yandex Cloud

 • Data model

-Yandex Data Streams is a service that allows you to transfer data streams to multiple applications for processing, with each of them handling the data independently.
+Yandex Data Streams enables you to transfer data streams to multiple applications for processing, with each handling the data independently of the others.

-Example of reading JSON data from Yandex Data Streams
+Query example for reading Json-formatted data from Yandex Data Streams:

 SELECT